How to Prepare an Accurate Balance Sheet for Your Business? 8 Essential Steps

 2. Gather All Financial Data

 Collect all financial records, including bank statements, invoices, receipts, and transaction records.
-Make sure all financial transactions are documented accurately and gives you an accurate snapshot of the company’s financial status.
+Make sure all financial transactions are documented accurately and give you an accurate snapshot of the company’s financial status.

 3. Classify Assets and Liabilities